All articles

 CEFR level adaptation None A1–C2 personalised

-Translation history Saved in account Saved in account
+Learning history Saved in account Saved for repeated review

 Languages supported 240+ languages French → English (focused)